 However, Dan had to use his Dremel tool to shave off the end of the screw after installing them so they didn’t interfere with or scratch drawer contents.
 Now, no more ripped clothing or hip bruises…or swearing like a sailor!

-UPDATE (2022): We hated our new drawer and cabinet pulls!
-The hole part where you slip your fingers in to open the drawers or cabinets was too small.
+UPDATE (2022): We actually despised the newer drawer and cabinet pulls!
+The hole where you slip your fingers in to open the drawers or cabinets was way too small.
 They may work for smaller fingers.

-So we replaced them with the original pulls that we kept in storage until we can find pulls that are more conducive to use and opening size.
+So we actually replaced them with the original pulls that we kept in storage until we can find drawer pulls that are more conducive to use.

 HVAC – Heating, Ventilation and Air Conditioning